orsonteodoro/oiledmachine-overlay/README.md

 *media-video/libmtp - MTP/IP partial support.
 Currently patches are stored in seperate my /etc/portage/patches.
 No one has reverse engineered the save WIFI profile BLOB generation [possibly related to CryptUnprotectData() and WLANProfile XML format] to device given a plaintext WIFI password even in WINE.
 It uses GSSDP to broadcast presence.
 Transferring files over WIFI in Linux/libmtp does work but you need to have my patch and need the GUID of the PC/Transfer App.

+*media-video/epcam - Support for the EP800/SE402/SE401 driver.
+It uses sources from https://github.com/orsonteodoro/gspca_ep800.
+This driver differs from the main kernel driver in that it supports the newer reference firmware.
+It still needs testing.
+The ebuild is almost ready for upload.